Gi60s/custom-error-instance/README.md

  - Have instanceof types and instance constructor names.
  - Accept additional properties.
  - Produce custom error output.
+ - Will produce a stack trace of the length you specify.

 ## Table of Contents